vmware-tanzu/tanzu-dev-portal/content/guides/kubernetes/cf4k8s-gs.md

 ### Before you begin

+#### Machine Requirements

+Currently cf-for-k8s supports kubernetes 1.15.x or 1.16.x, the config yaml file we are using to make our kind cluster will make a cluster with the following requirements, see that your computer can handle them:
+- have a minimum of 1 node
+- have a minimum of 4 CPU, 8GB memory per node
+- have a running metrics-server

+#### Tools required

-> You will need a few tools before beginning and once set up installation ussually takes 10 mins or less.
+> You will need a few tools before beginning and once set up installation usually takes 10 mins or less.

 - You will need `kubectl` to interact with your cluster [kubectl install instructions](https://kubernetes.io/docs/tasks/tools/install-kubectl/)
     * on mac